-Upon completing the performance evaluation report, the evaluator shall present it to the employee and discuss it with him/her.
-The employee shall then sign the report in order to indicate his or her receipt and he or she shall receive a signed copy.
+Upon completing the performance evaluation report, the evaluator shall present it to the employee and discuss it with the employee.
+The employee shall then sign the report in order to indicate their receipt and they shall receive a signed copy.

 If an evaluation is not presented to the employee within sixty (60) days of the employee's anniversary date, and the employee has not been disciplined within the last six (6) months of the year being evaluated, such employee will be deemed to have had "satisfactory" performance for the year being evaluated and any appropriate merit increase will be paid retroactively to the employee's anniversary date.
-The evaluation for an employee who has been disciplined within the last six (6) months of the year being evaluated within the last six (6) months of the year being evaluated will be completed within ninety (90) days of the employee's anniversary date.
+The evaluation for an employee who has been disciplined within the last six (6) months of the year being evaluated will be completed within ninety (90) days of the employee's anniversary date.

-7.6 Petition for Reevaluation
+7.5 · Petition for Reevaluation